 Lady Gaga’s New House in Malibu

-His portfolio describes this project as “An Equestrian Estate overlooking Zuma Beach in Malibu that was based on a collection of European farmhouses.
+Their website describes this project as “An Equestrian Estate overlooking Zuma Beach in Malibu that was based on a collection of European farmhouses.
 Construction by John Finton and interiors by Madeline Stuart.”
-It comes with a barn for up to eight horses, a riding arena, and a number of pens and riding trails.

 The house was built in 2006 on nearly 6 acres.